Why Use a Batch Image Editor?

 Batch Processing Steps

-- Image Loading: All images are loaded into browser memory for processing
+- Image Loading: Images are loaded locally for processing.

-- Edit Configuration: Edit settings are configured once and applied to all images
+- Edit Configuration: Settings are configured once for all images.

-- Sequential Processing: Each image is processed with the same edits in sequence
+- Sequential Processing: Each image is processed using the same edits.

-- Output Generation: All edited images are prepared for download
+- Output Generation: Processed files are prepared for download.

 Common Use Cases